imixs/imixs-cloud/doc/REGISTRY.md

 # Imixs-Cloud - Registry

 Docker images are available on docker registries.
-Most public docker images are available on [Docker Hub](https://hub.docker.com/).
-In the *Imixs-Cloud*  you can also setup your own private docker registry.
+Most of the docker images are available on public regestries like [Docker Hub](https://hub.docker.com/).
+Kubernetes can download these images automatically.
+In contrast, private Docker images are stored in private registries.
-A private registry can be used to push locally build docker images to be used in the cloud infrastructure.
-Images can be pulled and started as services without the need to build the images from a Docker file.
+*Imixs-Cloud* provides a setup for a private docker registry which can be used push locally build docker images into the *Imixs-Cloud*.

-## Habor
+## Harbor

-The *Imixs-Cloud* already includes a configuration to run the registry [Habor](https://goharbor.io/).
+The *Imixs-Cloud* already provides a setup to run the registry [Harbor](https://goharbor.io/).
-*Habor* is a secure, performant, scalable, and available cloud native repository for Kubernetes.
-It can be installed useing the [helm tool](../tools/helm/README.md)
+*Harbor* is a secure, performant, scalable, and available cloud native repository for Kubernetes.
+It can be installed using the [helm tool](../tools/helm/README.md)

-You will find the installation guide to install Harbor in the *Imixs-Cloud* [here](../management/harbor/README.md)
+The installation guide to install Harbor in the *Imixs-Cloud* can be found [here](../management/harbor/README.md)

 ### The Web UI

-Now you can access the Harbor Web UI form your defined Internet Domain or IP address.
+After you have installed Harbor you can access the Web UI form your defined Internet Domain.

 	https://{YOUR-DOMAIN-NAME}

 <img src="./images/harbor.png" />

 For the first login the default User/Password is:

 	admin/Harbor12345

-You can change the admin password and create additional users.
+You can change the admin password after the first login and create additional users.
+A detailed documentation about how to use Harbor can be found [here](https://goharbor.io/).

-### How to access a Private Registry with containerd
+## How to access a Private Registry from Kubernetes

-To allow your worker nodes in your Kubernetes Cluster to access the registry, you need to create a registry secret first:
+To allow Kubernetes to access a private registry during the deployment of a Docker image, you need to create a registry secret first.
+This can be done with the *kubectl* tool :

 	$ kubectl create secret docker-registry registry.foo.com \